It’s Hispanic Heritage Month. Here Are 5 Hispanic Gear Designers You Should Know.

 As Garcia says (echoing OutsidePR’s Massimo Alpian), people of color deserve to be part of our industry’s narrative on a regular basis, and not just on issues relating to diversity, equity, and inclusion.
 We will all be better for it.

-Tahany Huerta, technical softgoods equipment developer at Black Diamond
+Technical softgoods equipment developer at Black Diamond

 As a technical softgoods equipment developer at Black Diamond, Tahany Huerta has a lot of responsibility.
 Although she’s just two years into her role, she’s already fully accountable for the physicality of her projects—costing, materials, 3D versions of design—as well as managing the team to, well, make sure shit gets done.